skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/06-guiding-your-digital-transformation.md

 Spend the effort to:

 - Talk about the methods just as much as you talk about the output
 - Ask your digital teams to lead workshops that teach others about the methods they're using
 - Offer training opportunities to your staff

-For these and similar ideas, see the section called ["Keeping skills and ideas fresh"](/work/toolkits/digital-talent-management/keeping-skills-and-ideas-fresh/).
+For these and similar ideas, see the section called [Keeping skills and ideas fresh](/work/toolkits/digital-talent-management/keeping-skills-and-ideas-fresh/).

 Pair each team with an internal agency champion.
 The champion will be someone who has been at the agency for a long time and has the relationships to help pave a smoother path for the team.
 The champion will help the team navigate the bureaucracy.